Spectrologer/Chress/static/boards/README.md

 ### Creating/Editing Boards

-1. Open the zone editor at `/tools/zone-editor.html`
+1. Open the board editor at `/tools/zone-editor.html`
 2. Design your board using the visual editor
 3. Export the board (downloads as JSON file)
 4. Save the JSON file to `boards/canon/` or `boards/custom/`